-Trailing San Antonio 2-1 in the second half, Tampa Bay scored two late goals, including the winner by Tsuyoshi Yoshitake in the final minute, for a 3-2 victory at Al Lang Field.
+Trailing San Antonio 2-1, Tampa Bay scored twice in the final minutes, including the winner by Tsuyoshi Yoshitake with the very last kick of the game for a 3-2 victory.

-In the 28th minute, Jonathan Greenfield scored to give the Scorpions a 1-0 lead.
+But one got away in the 28th minute when Jonathan Greenfield scored to give the Scorpions a 1-0 lead.

 That was the first goal San Antonio keeper Daryl Sattler had allowed since May 27.
 Sattler, who played for Tampa Bay the previous two seasons, saw his league-best goals-against average increase from 0.37 to 0.66.

 The second half was a facsimile of the first.
 Again, the Scorpions scored early, from Esteban Bayona in the 53rd minute.

-The Rowdies' three goals were the most San Antonio has allowed since April 15, a 4-0 loss to Puerto Rico.
-It also was the first time the Scorpions had allowed a goal in four games.
+The three goals were the most San Antonio has allowed since April 15, a 4-0 loss to Puerto Rico.
+It was the first time the Scorpions had allowed a goal in four games.